How to Make a Glitter Tumbler – MakerFlo Crafts

 Now it’s time to put your tumbler on the turner.
 Make sure it's securely attached to the turner arm using a foam insert (some crafters use small footballs as an insert) and attached to your turner.

-SEE STEP 5 FOR ADDITIONAL EPOXY MIXING DIRECTIONS) Next, slide your glitter catch sheet under the tumbler, and start pouring on your glitter.
-Once fully coated (including the bottom), tap the tumbler arm a few times to release any loose glitter.
+Next, slide your glitter catch sheet under the tumbler, and start pouring on your glitter.
+Once fully coated (including the bottom), tap the turner arm a few times to release any loose glitter.
 Repeat application/tapping as needed until full coverage is achieved.
-If you using Flopoxy, your first coat will be dry to touch within 2-4 hours and ready for more Epoxy!
+If using Flopoxy, your first coat will be dry to touch within 2-4 hours and ready for more Epoxy!

 For all other Epoxies, follow your manufacturer’s directions for dry time, usually between 8-12 hours per coat, before proceeding.

-Fine glitters are easier to use and provide great coverage.
+• Fine glitters are the easiest to use!
+They provide great coverage.

-For this step you can use water based finishes or epoxy based finishes (like Flopoxy), the methods for these different finishing types are different.
-For water-based finishes go to Step 5A.
-For using epoxy go to Step 5B.
+For this step you can use water based finishes or epoxy based finishes (like Flopoxy).
+The methods for these different finishing types are different.
+So please refer to the relevant info below.

-If using the Flopoxy/epoxy method, make sure to put on your PPE (mask, gloves, apron) and craft in a well ventilated area.
+If using epoxy as your top coat, make sure to put on your PPE (mask, gloves, apron) and craft in a well ventilated area.

-Be sure to mix enough Flopoxy/epoxy to cover the entire tumbler; ~30mls total for a 30oz.
-Mix according to manufacturer instructions, for Flopoxy, we recommend stirring thoroughly, not vigorously, for 3-4 minutes.
-Try scraping the sides of the mixing cup, the bottom and the stir stick, ensuring a very well mixed Flopoxy.
+Be sure to mix enough epoxy to cover the entire tumbler; about 30ml total for a 30oz tumbler.
+Mix according to manufacturer instructions, for Flopoxy, we recommend stirring slowly and thoroughly, not vigorously, for 3-4 minutes to minimize bubbles.
+Try scraping the sides of the mixing cup, the bottom and the stir stick, ensuring a very well mixed epoxy.

 Your ‘exposed’ glitter will always soak up more epoxy than the finishing layers that follow.
 Be sure to mix enough epoxy to cover the entire tumbler in one batch.

 Helpful Hint: After mixing, most epoxies have between 15 and 20 minutes before it starts to thicken and become tacky.
-Be sure you’re ready to use the epoxy before you start mixing.
+So be sure you’re ready to use the epoxy before you start mixing. (see Step 3 prepping your craft area)

 With your tumbler attached, turn your cup turner on.
 Begin applying the epoxy to the tumbler with a gloved hand or silicone brush, slowly spreading across the entire tumbler (don’t forget the bottom).